PoCInnovation/Workshops/ai/Understand_neural_networks/Readme.md

 ✔️ Discover the basic components of a neural network and how they work

-✔️ As a bonus, create your own number recognition model
+✔️ As a bonus, create your own hand-written digit recognition model

 ## Conclusion